ZacharyWesterman/paisley/README.md

 - Round up: `ceil(value) -> number`
 - Round to nearest integer: `round(value) -> number`
 - Absolute value: `abs(value) -> number`
+- Convert a character to its ASCII value: `ascii(string) -> number`.
+Only the first character is considered, all others are ignored.
+- Convert an ASCII number to a character: `char(number) -> string`.
+If outside of the range 0-255, an empty string is returned.
+Non-integers are rounded down.
 - Append value to an array: `append(array, value) -> array`
 - Convert string to lowercase: `lower(text) -> string`
 - Convert string to uppercase: `upper(text) -> string`